Unstable EggsCoreMods, 2019 (Available on Etsy)

 First, I would like to officially state that I solemnly swear not to make any more eggs-hausting puns (…starting now).

 I think I should start by saying that these are the first 3D-printed puzzles I have bought; I think many of us assume that only wood and metal-workers can bring quality fun to us puzzlers, or at least I think maybe I did.
-However, I am not at all disappointed with the colorful assortment of trickiness that arrived today, the noise of small things shaking around betraying its contents.
-In fact, I think the 3D print may be a benefit in this particular case (and not just in terms of helping keep the cost within the bounds of reason).
+However, I am far from disappointed with the colorful assortment of trickiness that arrived today, the noise of small things shaking around betraying its contents.
+In fact, I think the 3D print may be a benefit in this particular case (and not just in terms of helping to keep the cost within the bounds of reason).

 My initial reaction was to smile; the whimsical font on the front of a half-dozen cardboard egg crate was a good start.
 Opening the box, there is a sticker warning me not to expose the eggs to magnets – a good precaution to know considering the plethora of magnets hiding within the puzzles on my shelves.
 Thanks for the heads up.